Tha Rae: Local tradition

-Due to being the largest Catholic community in Thailand, therefore, Tha Rae has a local tradition that is unique and the only one in the world.
-"Tha Rae Star Procession" is a tradition to celebrate the Christmas every year.
-They will have Christmas star parade along the road from Tha Rae to other areas in Mueang Sakon Nakhon, since they believe star (Star of Bethlehem) is the symbol of Jesus of Nazareth.
-The parade is decorated with big stars and electric lightings.
-It reflects Christians' belief that Jesus was born on human world.
+Due to being the largest Catholic community in Thailand, Tha Rae has a unique local tradition that's the only one in the world.
+Known as the "Tha Rae Star Procession", the tradition is to celebrate Christmas every year.

+The community hosts a Christmas star parade along the road from Tha Rae to other areas in Mueang Sakon Nakhon, since they believe the star (Star of Bethlehem) is the symbol of Jesus of Nazareth.
+The parade is decorated with big stars and electric lighting.
+It reflects Christians' belief that Jesus was born in the human world.
 Every year, there are around 200 star parades.
 This festival has been held continuously for over 100 years every night on December 24 (Christmas Eve).
 It has built a great reputation for Tha Rae.